Click Image to Enlarge

 The bad news was the people of Canaan were well armed and well fortified.
 Moses then decided to return to Midian but the Israelites had other ideas.
 They armed themselves and moved to attack various towns.
 They were beaten badly and fought a retreat culminating in a battle at Hormah.
 The survivors retreated back to Kadesh.
 Some towns that the Israelites attacked are noted in a list in Numbers 33.
 But, the names don't indicate what happened at these towns.
 After the army returned it is assumed that Moses threat to return down the road to the Red Sea was enacted.
 It is unclear if Israelites went all the way back to Midian or only part way.
 DT 2:1 Then we turned back and set out toward the wilderness along the route to the Red Sea (Edge Sea), as the Lord had directed me.
 For a long time we made our way around the hill country of Seir.
 DT 2:14 Thirty-eight years passed from the time we left Kadesh Barnea until we crossed the Zered Valley.
 It would mean the Israelites left Kadesh and wandered to the south or east.
 They left Kadesh (apparently along the Arabah road) and went elsewhere for 38 years.
 When this happened is only given by the 38 years before mark.
 This is while they are in the Zered Valley.
-Between Aaron's death day 1 month 5 and defeating the Amorites day 1 month 11.
+Somewhere between 30 days after Aaron's death day 1 month 5 and defeating the Amorites day 1 month 11.

 Why do I list more camps from Pi-Rameses to Horeb than are listed in the Numbers 33 list?
 Some camps are not specifically listed.
 In fact the inclusion of an additional camp upsets the timeline co-ordination with the 47 day time it took to get to the Desert of Sinai.
 I can't ignore them just because of that.
 A problem I found is the question of whether or not Numbers 11 takes place during the original Exodus or the Year Two spy mission.